20089582/civ-ipriot-smiley/knowledge_and_evidence.md

            Sad,smiley,happy

   **3.** **Simple Method to Change Colors:**
   **4.** What is the easiest way you can think to change the smileys to green?
 Easiest, not necessarily the best!

-            change directly the YELLOW variable to (0, 255, 0) instead of (255, 255, 0) this is the easiest way though far from the best way as it introduces alot of confusion
+            change directly the YELLOW variable to (0, 255, 0) instead of (255, 255, 0) although although another way it could be done by using duck typing creating somthing like colour class that would then use be accessed via inheritence

  ### Flexible Colors – Step 1
   Changing the color of the smileys once is straightforward, but it isn't very flexible.
 To facilitate various colors for smileys, it is advisable not to hardcode values in any class.
 This approach was identified earlier as a necessary change.
 Let's start by removing the built-in assumptions about color in our classes.

   **1.** **Add a method called `complexion` to the `Smiley` class:** Implement this instance method to return `self.YELLOW`.
 Using the term "complexion" instead of "color" provides a more abstract terminology that focuses on the meaning rather than implementation.